CodeGuild-co/EarlDescent/README.md

 ## Usage

-Accurate mode uses a 500k dictionary and is laborious to run; fast fetches a 10k dictionary.
+Accurate mode uses a 500k dictionary that is laborious to run; fast fetches a 10k dictionary.
 Both do not modify the rude word dictionary.
 Just type in the input box for an output.

 ## Contributing